chezyio/SC4061/README.md

 j = \sqrt{-1}
 ```

+### Fast Fourier Transform

+-   Efficient algorithms for computing the Discrete Fourier transform (DFT)
+-   Instead of performing convolution, we can use FT on each image and then multiply the 2 FTed imaages, reuslting in faster and more efficient compute
+    -   Kernel used in convolution can be padded (usually zero padded) to the same size as the image for matmul to take place
+-   `fftshift()` is used for convenience to shift origin from top left to center

 #### Worked Example

 -   Sketch the real part of the basis function $a_{(u,v)}(x, y)$ for a 32x32 image ($M = N = 32$) with frequency pairs $(u, v) = (0, 0), (0, 8), (0, 16), (0, 24)$